Norwegian version

 Annette Vogt Flatby will defend her thesis “Areal bone mineral density and its associations with physical capability, physical activity and mortality; Longitudinal and cross-sectional studies in the Tromsø population” for the PhD in Health Sciences.

-Associate Professor Kirsti Riiser, OsloMet
+Leader of the public defense is Associate Professor Kirsti Riiser, OsloMet.

 Abstract

+Osteoporosis is a widespread condition among older adults that increases the risk of fractures due to structural weakening of the skeleton.
 The condition is defined by an areal bone mineral density (aBMD) level lower than 2.5 standard deviations (SD) below the mean of a young, healthy reference population.
 Osteopenia is the precursor to osteoporosis and is defined by an aBMD of –1 to –2.5 SDs compared to the mean of the reference population.

 aBMD increases through the first two to three decades of life before it reaches its peak and then starts to decrease around the age of fifty.
 Women experience a larger and earlier aBMD decrease than men due to cessation of estrogen production during menopause and are therefore more likely to develop osteoporosis than men.